 It will basically cover the disaster response, relief, and rehabilitation part.
-It is recommended to make provision to meet this emergency requirement through Shimla Municipal Corporation (SMC) and Revenue Department.
-However, the State Disaster Response Fund (SDRF) and Chief Minister's Relief Funds are also available to meet any emergency requirement, at the city/ local ward level, which is required to be tapped.
+It is recommended to make provision to meet this emergency requirement through Shimla Municipal Corporation (SMC) and Revenue Deptt.
+However, the State Disaster Response Fund (SDRF) and Chief Minister's Relief Funds are also available to meet any emergency requirement, at the city/ local ward level.
+As the State has also formed the disaster response and mitigation funds, which is required to be tapped.
 Further, the other local city level funding provisions will also be explored here in case of any emergency needs.